Fullblood being 100% pure or 15/16th pure by reference to pedigree

 A dual purpose animal possessing a great measure of good beef and milk producing characteristics.
-Sex characteristics must be clearly visible and animals must have good frame, length, breadth, depth, capacity, balance and symmetry.
+Sex characteristics must be clearly visible and animals must have a good frame, length, width, depth, capacity, balance and symmetry.
 Bulls more muscular than females.

 Calm and placid, yet alert.

 - Sex Characteristics

 Bull: Strong, masculine with good general muscle development particularly on forearm, shoulder, eye muscle and hindquarter; no excessive fat particularly in the flanks, brisket and around the tailend; testes well-developed and of uniform size, sheath not pendulous.
 Older bulls develop heavier and more muscular in the forequarter.
 Hair on the neck and head longer and coarser than females.

 Female: Feminine appearance, wedge-shaped outline, especially when in milk, neither overdeveloped muscling nor massive and heavy, no excessive fat deposit on any part of the body; well developed genital organs, heifers udder and teat development must be visible.

 Joints firm and dry; skin pliable; thick and supple; hooves strong, of good quality and texture.

 Head: Adequate width, of medium length, slightly dished between the eyes.